By adding a camera module to your Raspberry Pi, you essentially get a portable, lightweight, and easy-to-hold-or-mount internet-connected camera.

 To live stream whatever is in front of your Raspberry Pi to YouTube, you’ll need the following:

-- A Raspberry Pi (Model B+ or later).
+- A Raspberry Pi 3 or later.

 - Portable battery supply (optional).